Employee's Whole Life at a glance.

 - Retirement funding: Cash values can be accessed through loans or partial surrenders to supplement retirement income as your life insurance needs decrease.
 Loans and/or partial surrenders will reduce the death benefit and cash value.
 Loans also accrue interest.

 - Family coverage: If you are eligible for coverage, your spouse, children, and even grandchildren may be able to obtain protection through the program, even if you choose not to purchase coverage on yourself.
-To apply, they answer a few simple questions about their medical history.
+When they apply, they need merely to answer a few simple questions about their medical history.

 - Estate preservation: Employee’s Whole Life proceeds may keep your estate intact by providing funds to cover estate taxes.
 This may help your heirs avoid having to use cash, secure a loan, or sell assets or a business to pay these taxes.